-The financial aspects of getting engaged today cannot be overlooked and are helping to form new traditions for engagements and weddings.
+The financial aspects of getting engaged today cannot be overlooked and are helping to form new traditions for engagement rings and weddings.

-Always remember that love is not measured by how much you spend or whether you bought an engagement ring on sale.
-It doesn't matter if it cost a king's ransom or came out of a gumball machine if the commitment and love are real the ring is precious regardless of how much it cost.
+Always remember that love is not measured by how much you spend.
+It doesn't matter if you spent a king's ransom or bought one from a gumball machine, if the commitment and love are real the ring is precious regardless of how much it cost.

-Love is what's in your heart and the commitment you have for each other.
-The ring itself is merely a symbol, so saving money where you can just makes sense, especially if you're looking at getting a loan to help pay for the ring.
+Love is what's in your heart and the commitment you have for each other while the ring itself is merely a symbol.

 Engagement ring tradition dates back hundreds of years and has a rich history that has evolved over time to accommodate a changing world.